karamage/flutter_global_object_key_example/README.md

 # Flutter GlobalObjectKey Example

 This is a sample program that uses GlobalObjectKey to call child methods from parent in Flutter Widget.
+Use GlobalObjectKey to call child methods from the parent Widget and to refer to its state.

 ## How do I call a method of a child from its parent?
 In Flutter, is there ever a time when you want to call a method of a child widget from a parent widget?